-“They provide comfort and variability that can enhance both your sleep and awake activities in bed,” says Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consultant.
+“They provide comfort and variability that can enhance both your sleep and awake activities in bed,” says Terry Cralle, RN, certified clinical sleep educator.
 If you’re thinking about investing in an adjustable base, here’s what you need to know.

 What is an adjustable base?

 An adjustable base is a foundation for your mattress that allows you to raise your head and/or feet in order to create different resting positions.
 The head generally rises to a maximum of 58 to 80 degrees, and the feet (for units that adjust both) 30 to 45 degrees, depending on the model.
 A remote control allows you to change settings with the touch of a button.

 For an adjustable base to work, you’ll need a compatible mattress—that is, one that flexes.
 That includes virtually all foam mattresses, says Keith Cushner, of the sleep website tuck.com.
 Many of today’s innerspring mattresses are also designed to accommodate adjustable bases.
 Always check both the mattress and adjustable base specs to make sure they are compatible—or simplify matters by buying both from the same company.

 Adjustable bases are generally designed to fit inside an open bed frame or can function as a freestanding platform bed with the attachment of a headboard and/or footboard.
 They are available in any standard bed size from twin to king, though kings are generally configured with two twin XL bases and mattresses, which gives each partner the ability to control their own bed position independently (the units can be set up to move separately or in sync).